groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Database/DatabaseStructure/Index.rst

 a reference to the page where that record is stored.
 For pages, the "pid" fields behaves as a reference to their parent pages.

-The special "root" pages corresponds to a pid of 0 (zero).
-Only admin-users can access records in the root.
-Also records from tables can normally only be created on a real page.
-They must be :ref:`explicitly configured to reside in the root page <t3tca:ctrl-reference-rootlevel>`.
+The special "root" page has three unique properties: its pid is 0 (zero), only admin-users can access records on it and these records have to be :ref:`explicitly configured to reside in the root page <t3tca:ctrl-reference-rootlevel>`.
+(Usually table records may only be created on a real page.)

 .. _database-structure-other-tables: